Mogami-class cruiser: Design

 Following Japan's withdrawal from the Second London Naval Treaty, plans were made to modernize and expand the entire fleet.
 Beginning in 1939, the class was brought in for substantial reconstruction, replacing the triple 155 mm turrets with twin 203 mm (8-inch) guns, turning over the 155 mm turrets for the battleships of the Yamato class.
 Indeed, the designers had designed the class in mind so that the 6-inch guns could be switched with 8-inch batteries, in effect making them heavy cruisers and skirting the London Naval Treaty, though the Japanese had withdrawn from the conference and were not signatories to the Second London Naval Treaty of 1936.

 Torpedo bulges were also added; in all, displacement rose to over 13,000 tons, and speed dropped to 35 kn.

-The United States Navy's s were designed specifically to counter the Mogami class, and as a result had a very similar armament to the pre-refit Mogamis, in a nearly identical layout, although the US-pattern 6-inch/47-caliber gun was semi-automatic, with a higher rate of fire and the three weapons in each turret mounted in a single sleeve.
-Japan's choice of the 155 mm gun caliber is curious, as Japan already had a 6-inch (152 mm) weapon in service, of nearly equal performance.
-In spite of the resulting multiplicity of similar gun calibers, Japan resented the 5-5-3 treaty ratios, and had vowed to build to the very limit allowed by the 1922 Washington and 1930 London Naval Treaties.
-As the French had already used a 155 mm main battery in the three s (1922–1926), this became the largest gun caliber allowed for light cruisers under the 1930 London Naval Treaty.
-This line of reasoning is wrong though: The shell of the 155mm version of the gun weighed 56kg versus 45kg of the ever so slightly smaller caliber.
-The new gun was a new design, not a minor modification to an existing design.